EnterTheNameHere/Turnix/idea.md

 **Project Name:** Turnix\
 **Core Purpose:** Modular AI-driven narrative and simulation engine with real-time pipeline extensibility, built for both experimentation and RPG-style storytelling.

+> ⚠️ **Disclaimer:** Variable/class/property/member names are not final and subject to change.

 ---

 ## 🌍 Core Philosophy